 Staff work across a wide range of service and program areas across Footscray Hospital, Sunshine Hospital, Williamstown Hospital and Hazeldean.
 These areas include:

-Occupational Therapy Driver Assessors undertake comprehensive assessment including both an off road interview and on-road practical assessment.
-This is to determine how a person's medical condition impacts on their ability to drive safely.
-Following assessment they may make recommendations including the need for vehicle modifications or lessons to facilitate safe return to driving.
+The service is conducted by trained clinicians based at Sunshine Hospital and involves a comprehensive assessment to determine how a person's medical condition impacts on their ability to drive safely.
+Following assessment, the occupational therapists make recommendations to Vic Roads regarding; a person's capacity to drive and whether vehicle modifications or driving lessons are required to facilitate safe return to driving.

-To make a referral to the Occupational Therapy Assessment Program, please complete the VicRoads Medical Report, located here https://www.vicroads.vic.gov.au/licences/medical-conditions-and-driving/medical-forms and email this report to [email protected]
+To make a referral to the Occupational Therapy Assessment Program, please complete the VicRoads Medical Report, located here https://www.vicroads.vic.gov.au/licences/health-and-driving/medical-forms-and-fact-sheets and email this report to [email protected].

 For further information about the driving program please contact the program on a Tuesday or Thursday on 8345 1315 or via the email address above.